Guardians vs. Twins Player Props Betting Odds

 Ramírez Stats

-- Ramirez hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .350 with four walks and an RBI.
+- Ramirez hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .250 with three walks.

 Ramírez Recent Games